edgelesssys/docs.edgeless.systems/marblerun/content/getting-started/quickstart.md

 Now that you have the CLI running locally and a cluster that is ready to go, it’s time to install the control plane.

-Install Marblerun's *Coordinator* control plane by running:
+Install MarbleRun's *Coordinator* control plane by running:

 ```bash
 marblerun install --simulation
 ```

 The `marblerun install` command generates a Kubernetes manifest with all the necessary control plane resources.
-The simulation flag tells Marblerun that real SGX hardware might not be present and the SGX-layer should be emulated.
+The simulation flag tells MarbleRun that real SGX hardware might not be present and the SGX-layer should be emulated.

 Wait for the control plane to finish installing: